 The G4 pack is a good option if you want something lightweight and packable, but with a pretty big capacity.
 The backpack weighs only 12.7 ounces, which is really good for a bag that has a capacity of 40 liters.
 And that is without all the external attachment points, which allow you to secure some bulkier items to the outside of the pack.

-Additionally, this backpack actually has a waterproof top cap that covers the main compartment.
+Additionally, this ultralight pack actually has a waterproof top cap that covers the main compartment.
 It is secured in place with compression straps that you can tighten for better load distribution when the bag is not at full capacity – another useful feature for such a big capacity bag.

-There is some padding in the shoulder straps, but it is very thin.
-They are covered with breathable mesh, so at least you know that the ventilation of the backpack is very good.
+There is some padding in the straps, but it is very thin.
+They are covered with breathable mesh, so at least you know that the ventilation of the ultralight pack is very good.
 However, it is not going to be very comfortable at full capacity.

 With no padding in the back system and no hip belt, this won’t be the most comfortable bag to carry.
 The sternum strap does help somewhat with the load distribution, but such a big capacity can hurt your back even if it’s a bag with lots of comfy padding.